 This mode is best used for focusing on stationary objects, anything that is not moving,

 The camera will engage autofocus and do a focus lock when you press the shutter button half-way down.

 You may hear a beep when Focus Lock is achieved (you can usually disable that if it annoys you as much as it does me, look in your camera menu under sounds).

 This mode is also best combined with using a single focus point (more on that below).

 Continuous focusing is best for moving objects, particularly ones moving away from, or toward the camera.

-Pressing the shutter button part way down in this mode will engage the autofocus, but it will never give you focus-lock.
+Pressing the shutter button half-way down in this mode will engage the autofocus, but it will never give you Focus Lock.

-Instead, it continues to adjust focus on the subject, as it moves.
+Instead, the camera will continue to adjust focus on the subject, as it moves.

-This is ideal for getting sharp focus when shooting sports, quick moving toddlers, pets, etc., anything where there is action.
-This mode is best combined with a zone, or multiple-point focus (more on that below).
+This is ideal for shooting sports, quick-moving toddlers, pets, etc., anything where there is action.
+This mode is best combined with a zone, or multiple-point focus (more on that in #2 below) focus area.